A. All of the following

 PY306-309 Special Topics in Psychology (1-3 credits cr.)

-    These courses are designed to provide an opportunity to survey and discuss

-    current trends and meet special need of students.
-Often the course includes both

-    a theoretical and experimental emphasis.
-Topics vary from year to year depending
+These courses are designed to provide an opportunity to survey and discuss current trends and meet special need of students.
+Often the course includes both a theoretical and experimental emphasis.
+Topics have included: Psychology of Art and Aesthetics, Community Mental Health, Psychology of Prejudice.

-    on student and faculty interest.

 PY430 Clinical and Counseling Psychology (4 cr.)

 Major theoretical approaches to clinical psychology, counseling psychology, psychotherapy, assessment and diagnosis, and research methods will be covered.
 Roles and functions of clinical and counseling psychologists will be considered in the light of similarities and differences in these specialty areas within psychology.
 Students will gain entry level counseling skill, explore ethical issues within each therapeutic approach, explore the assumptions underlying assessment approaches, and consider the wellness approach to diagnosis and treatment.
 Current research and contemporary empirical methods will be explored throughout this course.

 These are courses of particular areas of psychology determined by faculty and student interest.
 Seminars offerings are predicated upon faculty availability.
 Topics have included: Psychology of Aging, Educational Psychology, Positive Psychology, Psychology of Emotion and Sport Psychology.